calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## To be continued...

 > As of May 2022 this project is under active development.
 This guide will be expanded to include *ESP8266* programming and adding Wi-Fi control at some point in the future.
-Check back soon.
+Check back soon, or check [the project's Github page](https://github.com/calhoward/ESP8266-IPHS5-1LW) for updates.
 {: .prompt-tip }

 ## Refrences